 - Providing training and information sessions.

-For more information about the project, please contact Lily Huggins, Advocacy Manager on firstname.lastname@example.org.
+For more information about the project, or to collaborate, please contact Lily Huggins, Advocacy Manager on firstname.lastname@example.org.
+You can also make a referral by can clicking on the button below.